ghostsquad/AetherUnit/README.md

 * The script invocation information is stored in an autovariable $TestInvocationInfo.
 This may be needed to resolve paths to other scripts/files when the test is run.

+* The methods used to define the aspects of a test fixture are simply "markers", and are never actually invoked.
+The PowerShell AST is used to discover and build test fixtures.
-* The Fixture, Fact, and Theory methods simply define the test definition.
-Nothing is actually run without using Invoke-PoshUnit.
-This differs from popular testing framework Pester, but offers some powerful capabilities.
+This differs from popular testing framework Pester, but offers some powerful capabilities. _Important:_ Any code outside inside of PondUnitFixture and outside of Fact/Theory/Setup/Teardown/UseDataFixture will never run.

 ### Examples